Man vs. Machine

 Man vs. Machine is the fourth studio album by American rapper Xzibit.
-It was released on October 1, 2002.
+It was released on October 1, 2002 through Columbia Records, Loud Records, and Xzibit's Open Bar imprint.
 Special guests include Dr. Dre, Snoop Dogg, Eminem, M.O.P, and Nate Dogg.
 Producers on the album include Rick Rock, Bink, Rockwilder, Erick Sermon, DJ Premier, and Dr. Dre (who was also the executive producer).
 The album debuted at number three on the Billboard 200 with over 156,000 copies sold in its first week.
 Since then album was certified gold by the Recording Industry Association of America (RIAA).
-It was the last album released by Loud Records before it went defunct the same year.
+To date, it is the last album released by Loud Records.

 Music

 The track "My Name" which features Eminem and Nate Dogg, is a diss track aimed at Canibus, Jermaine Dupri, and Moby.

 Two of the songs from Man Vs. Machine were featured in the 2005 film Domino.
 The specific songs were "Choke Me, Spank Me (Pull My Hair)" as well as "The Gambler", which played during the film's opening credits.

 Eminem's manager, Paul Rosenberg, makes a guest appearance on the album by performing a "Paul" skit (which is a skit that is commonly used for Eminem's studio albums).